agn453/Z280RC/README.md

 Software for Bill Shen's Z280RC Single Board Z280 system on a RC2014 board

-This repository contains a snapshot of the original software, plus my versions of modified source files and new utilities for Bill Shen's Z280RC single board Z280 system - as described on the RetroBrew builders wiki at
+This repository contains a snapshot of the original software, plus enhancements, updates and new utilities for Bill Shen's Z280RC single board Z280 system - as described on the RetroBrew builders wiki at